mattyred/ivon-lora/README.md

 __Variational Low-Rank Adaptation Using IVON__
 _B.
 Cong, N. Daheim, Y. Shen, D. Cremers, R. Yokota, M.E.
 Khan, T. Möllenhoff_

+This codebase depends on an implementation of the IVON optimizer which is released in a separate repo (https://github.com/team-approx-bayes/ivon) and as a pip installable package `ivon-opt`.

 ## Dependencies

 Use the following command to install the necessary dependencies using pip: